unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 ```

 > [!TIP]
-> Existing XAML based projects may be using string resources for the path of an Icon.
+> Existing XAML based projects may be using string resources for the path of an `Icon`.
 When using Markup be sure to convert this to a Geometry resource rather than leaving it a string.
 For example: `resources.Add<Geometry>("MyIcon", "M 0 0 L 10 10");`
 > While it will work either way, this will help your app's performance by ensuring the icons are only converted once and not each time they are used.

 ### Implicit Styles

-To add an implicit style be sure to use the [`Style<T>`](Styles.md).
+To add an implicit style be sure to use the [`Style<T>`](xref:Reference.Markup.Styles).
 You can simply pass in the `Style<T>` and do not need to specify a key.

 ```cs
 new Page()